lingui/js-lingui/docs/tutorials/react-patterns.rst

       import { t } from "@lingui/macro"

       export function alert() {
-         // use i18n as you were inside React component alert(i18n._(t`...`))
+         // use i18n as if you were inside a React component alert(i18n._(t`...`))
       }